 Leadership Lab Participant: 2012 gcLi Scholar: 2019

-Jonas is currently completing his sixth year at Germantown Academy.
-He was the Middle School Dean of Students for one year before being appointed Head of Middle School in 2014.
-In addition to his duties as the Division Head, he teaches a section of Middle School Spanish and a section of GA’s seventh-grade leadership course called Lead Lab.
+Jonas is currently the Head of Middle School at Germantown Academy.
+In addition to his duties as the Division Head, he teaches a section of Middle School Spanish and a section of GA’s seventh-grade leadership course, Lead Lab.
 Prior to his work at Germantown Academy, he was a Middle School faculty member at Dedham Country Day School in Dedham, Massachusetts, where he taught Spanish and coached lacrosse and squash.

-Katherine Berdy, M.Ed, is the director of The C. Kyser Miree Ethical Leadership Center at The Altamont School in Birmingham, AL, where she creates community partnerships and experiential educational opportunities for Altamont’s students.
-Katherine’s career and pedagogical foundations began the mid-1990’s while working as an outdoor educator in the Rockies and Pacific Northwest.
-Since then, she has worked as a teacher, photographer, leadership and academic coach, mentor, and facilitator.
+Katherine Berdy, M.Ed, is the former director of The C. Kyser Miree Ethical Leadership Center at The Altamont School in Birmingham, AL, where she created community partnerships and experiential educational opportunities for Altamont’s students.
+She currently teaches 9th grade English at The Altamont School, works as an Action Learning Coach for graduate fellows with The Albert Schweitzer Fellowship (Alabama chapter), and hosts and produces the gcLi Podcast.
+In July of 2022, she will assume responsibilities of teaching leadership to high school students in the Birmingham metro area as the executive director of Birmingham's Youth Leadership Forum.
+Katherine’s career and pedagogical foundations began in the mid 1990’s while working as an outdoor educator in the Rockies and Pacific Northwest.
 Katherine has presented at SAIS (Southern Association of Independent Schools) and NNSP (National Network of Independent Schools) with gcLi.
-She holds a B.A. in Communication Studies and an M.Ed. from the University of Montevallo.
+She holds a B.A. in Communication Studies from Vanderbilt University and an M.Ed. from the University of Montevallo.
 Her teaching portfolio includes classes in English, theater, creative writing, leadership studies, public speaking, and debate.
 In her spare time, Katherine enjoys traveling, reading, knitting, photography, and spending time with friends and her husband and two children.